Blair-insitu/Blair-insitu.github.io/content/organisers/index.md

       title: International Committee
       subtitle:
       text:
-        'Our international committee plays a critical role in gathering contributions from around the world.
+        'Our international committee plays a critical role to encourage contributions from around the world.
 If you would like to join our team, please contact [auv2026@soton.ac.uk](mailto:auv2026@soton.ac.uk)

         [Stefan William](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/stefan-williams.html), ACRF University of Sydney, Australia